pritidesai/openwhisk-build/README.md

 # Building OpenWhisk Java Application with Tekton for Knative

 In a recent experiment with OpenWhisk, we built a Tekton pipeline to create an image with OpenWhisk Java Runtime serving an application source from GitHub repo.

-FollowingHere is the list of `Tasks` created:
+Here is the list of `Tasks` created:

 * [01-create-jar-with-maven.yaml](tasks/java/01-create-jar-with-maven.yaml) - Pull Java Application with an OpenWhisk action from an open GitHub repo, with java action taking an image and converting it into gray image.
 Compile the source code